gdkimaiyo/cs50x.practice/README.md

   1. Sort the left half of the array
   2. Sort the right half of the array
   3. Merge the two halves together

+### Pointers
+A **pointer** is a variable whose value is an address of a another variable.
+It turns out that every variable is a memory location and every memory location has its address in memory defined which can be accessed using ampersand (&) sign

+`int n = 12; // variable n declaration and initialization` `int *p = &n // pointer variable storing the address of n`

+**Note** that the data type of the pointer should be of the same type as the actual variable that the pointer is pointing to.
+Also the asterisk signifies that the variable is a pointer.